mariorod98/ObsidianVault/🌱 Seedbox/iOS Create Login Screen.md

 10. Change the text of the label to Username.
 11. Copy and paste both components to create the password elements and change the password label text.
 12. To center the StackView, right click and drag to the View object.
 Select the leading and Subtrailing options, as well as Center Vertically.
 Now it is centered vertically
 13. In the inspector of the StackView, we can change the constraint values, both horizontal and vertical constraints.
-Change the Leading and Trailing constraint so that its Constraint values are 20.
+Change the Leading and Trailing constraint so that its constant values are 20.
 14. In the StackView Inspecctor we can add padding between its children modifying the property Spacing.
 15. To add a background image, go to the assets folder and drag the image to the folder.
 16. Create a new ImageView component and change the attribute Image to th
 17. Connect the image constraints to the View and select Equal Width and Equal Heights, Center Horizontally and Center Vertically.
-OR we can specify that their top, bottom, leading and trailing constraints match the parent (setting the constraint value to 0).
+OR we can specify that their top, bottom, leading and trailing constraints match the parent (setting the constant value to 0).
 18. If the image is at the front of the other elements, just rearrange the elements sending the image to the top of the view childs, just under the SafeArea child.
 19. iPhone tries to maintain the aspect ratio of the image and keep all the image inside the Scene.
 If we want to fill all the space, croping the image, modify the property ContentMode to Aspect Fill.
 20. The image is only visible inside the safe area, outside it is white.
 To fill all the screen, change the top and bottom constraint attributes "Second Item" to SuperView.
-21. Add a button to the View and connect its constraints to the bottom part of the screen
+21. Add a button to the View and connect its constraints to the bottom part of the screen and change the constant to 20.
+Then add the Center Horizontal constraint and set the width proportional to the Superview.

 ## References